iutools/iutools/doc/for-devs/test-plan.md

     - Go to the examples of use section for ilinniaqtuliriniq and make sure that:
       - it mentions that the translation was found in Wikipedia.
       - it lists some bilingual examples of use

+Mis-spelled IU word whose mis-spelled form appears in Hansard
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'maligaliuqvinganit'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Roman
+- and make sure the Standardized Spelling section shows: maligaliurvinganit/ᒪᓕᒐᓕᐅᕐᕕᖓᓂᑦ

+Mis-spelled IU word whose mis-spelled form does NOT appear in Hansard
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'inukssuk'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Roman
+- and make sure that:
+  - NOTE: as of 2022-12-, this does not work.
+In this case, the dict says it has not found the word.
+  - an entry is actually displayed
+  - But the Standardized Spelling section shows inuksuk/ᐃᓄᒃᓱᒃ

 Out-of-hansard valid IU word